 Ditch the turf

 If you’re a dog owner, then keeping your lawn looking well-maintained is probably a struggle you’re all too familiar with.
 Dogs love digging, playing and doing their ‘business’ on your grass, and the likelihood is that it’s a constant battle trying to fill dug-up holes and keep those yellowy patches looking green and healthy.
-Installing an artificial lawn like the ones from Great Grass could be the perfect solution because they’re permeable, so your dog’s toilet trips won’t cause any damage.
+Installing an artificial lawn could be the perfect solution because they’re permeable, so your dog’s toilet trips won’t cause any damage.
 They won’t dry out in the summer or ice over in the winter, so you’ll have a perfectly green lawn all year round.
 Artificial lawns don’t have to look unnatural either, as lots of different styles and colours are available, so you can cheat to achieve the lawn that you’ve been trying to attain for so long.

 Another way you can keep your garden well-watered without having to spend time doing it yourself is to install an automatic irrigation system.
 They’re relatively inexpensive to buy and you can even opt for one with a timer if you’re often away from the house for a few days at a time.
 You could even make one yourself using a leaky old hosepipe.
 Pierce a few extra holes in it and run it along your flower beds; all you need to do is turn it on at the tap and your plants are watered hassle free!